-Look at how artists have created the idea of movement in their works through the use of marks.
+Look at how artists have created the idea of movement in their works using marks.
 Using the theme of movement, based on sea and wind, ask students to explore an abstract expression of the theme using only marks and the physical act of making the marks.